simonjoom/react-native-project/README.md

 ------

 if error
-oops maybe some deps to add, don't hesitate to ask me.
+OOOps! maybe some deps to add, some stuff to look over GOOGLE... as i did a lot before..  don't loose time hesitate to ask me on my twitter: https://twitter.com/simon_skiscool.

 if no error:
-continu in root folder install dependencies
+So continue in root folder install dependencies

 > npm install
 >